turingschool-examples/backend_mod_1_prework/day_3/questions.md

 `"salt" == "salt" && 25 >= 87` will check if the two strings match *and* if 25 is greater than or equal to 87.
 Since 25 is *not* greater than 87 the code will come back `false`.
 Both sides of the `&&` comparison must be true for the code to return as `true`.

 ___
-__2. Why might you want to use an if-statement?__
+### 2. Why might you want to use an if statement?

-If-statements allow us to make decisions when a conditional statement is true.
+If statements allow us to make decisions when a conditional statement is true.
 Without the if statement the value would simply return as true.
-The if-statements allow for something other than true to be returned, it could be a string or even a solution to a formula.
+The if statements allow for something other than true to be returned, it could be a string or even a solution to a formula.

 ___
-__3. What is the Ruby syntax for an if statement?__
+### 3. What is the Ruby syntax for an if statement?

-The syntax for a Ruby if-statement is as follows.
+The syntax for a Ruby if statement is as follows.
 ```ruby
 if conditional_statement
   puts "String"